 Currently, extensive sheep and cattle producers are mainly making subjective decisions about grazing management.
 Animal weight and production data is collected infrequently and is not linked to pasture observations.
 This retrospective and infrequently gathered data leaves long lead times for issues in animal performance to arise.
 It also makes it difficult for producers to link day-to-day decisions with livestock performance.
 This separation between data and decision can impact on the business bottom line.

-By shifting from 'subjective' to 'data-guided decision-making' and focusing on animal performance and feed base availability sheep and beef producers could improve farm profitability by up to 20%.
+By shifting from 'subjective' to 'data-guided decision-making' and focusing on animal performance and feed base availability sheep and beef producers could improve farm profitability by up to 20 per cent.

-This project aims to help producers make better grazing decisions .
-Food Agility, together with the NSW Department of Primary Industries and agtech company Pasture.io, will deliver machine learning models that remotely predicts animal performance and daily pasture availability.
+This project has helped producers make better grazing decisions.
+Food Agility, together with the NSW Department of Primary Industries and agtech company Pasture.io, delivered machine learning models that remotely predict animal performance and daily pasture availability.
 These ‘Grazing Intelligence’ models will improve the confidence of producers in making grazing and livestock value-adding decisions.
 They will provide clear animal performance recommendations and projections through the Pasture.io software.